SplittyDev/neoqo/examples/echo.md

 this is very convenient for printing a whole string.

 Next, we have the `,` (read) instruction.
-The read instruction can either read a single character assign the value of
+The read instruction can either read a single character and assign the value of
 it to the current cell, or read a string with a specific max amount of
 characters and push them onto the stack, just like the `"string"` instruction.
 In this case, we are operating in `string-mode`, because the stack is either